carlInvoker/portfolio/README.md

 # Portfolio

 Here is my portfolio of non‑NDA projects I have worked on.
-Each project includes source code and (optionally) screenshots or PDF descriptions.
+There are links and PDF description.

 ## Projects